 This is my little waterhole on the internet.
 If I really wanted to sell myself to you, I guess I should be more active on Twitter or Instagram.
 Priorities… priorities :o)

 I am a father.
-I am a husband.
 I am a naval officer.
-I am a dog owner.
+I am a utilitarian bike-rider.
 I am an - almost religiously - fan of simplicity.
-I am currently a staff officer with the Danish Defence Acquisition and Logistics Organization, working with IT transformational activities, tying People, Processes and Technology together.
+I am currently a senior project officer with the Danish Defence Acquisition and Logistics Organization, heading a large IT transformational activity, tying People, Processes and Technology together (often referred to as an IT project, though often I find that that particular expression brings to much of a focus on technology and management, with a loss of focus on transformation and change).
+I am curious.
 I am so much more.

 I currently live in Copenhagen, enjoying the relaxed bike-friendly atmosphere and growing variety of locally brewed beers of my native country’s capital.

 I am an avid reader - as much as work and parenthood allows :) - and would like to recommend these five non-fiction books (I may change the list now and then, but it shouldn’t contain more than five items):

 - A little history of philosophy by Nigel Warburton